vishvAsa/mImAMsA/pUrvA/meta/articles/manjushrI-sophist-summary.md

 5. Each prescriptive text, which may entail several sentences, is assembled around a principal action to be done (conveyed by the principal vidhi); all the rest is subsidiary to that action.

 ## DEVATĀ
+### Concept

+In Indian philosophy, god can mean at least four different things:

+1. The devatās of Veda-s: a higher being, who is better than a human one, but only insofar as s/he has the same qualities of a human being in higher degree; eg. like Indra.
+2. The Īśvara of rational theology: He is usually omniscient and omnipotent and mostly also benevolent.
+3. The Brahman of Advaita Vedānta
+4. The Bhāgavata deity: linked to through a personal relationship.

+Mīmāṁsā repudiates option (2) & (3)

+Most (especially later) mīmāṁsakā-s open and often close their works by dedicating the work to some deity.

+### Subordination in yajña
 Most theories about yajna are centred on the theme of the propitiation of a deity.

 > “Tylor: “[yajna] evolved from the idea of giving a gift to a deity as if he were a man”
 Smith and Doniger: “[yajna] is the act of giving up something in order to receive something of greater worth.”

+#### mīmāṁsakā view
 For the mīmāṁsakā, the performance of a yajña is not centred on the notion of a gift-giving devatā.
 Jaimini’s discussion about the nature of the gods can be classified thus:

 > MS 2.2.9-12: Can devatā be defined as 'the recipient of the sacrifice’?